Ireland

 Delphinium hybrida

-Delphiniums are a classic and a dominant feature among perennial flower beds.
-They are often seen alongside roses and peonies.
-To truly stand out, they need ample space and regular fertilization.
-Their beauty can be enjoyed in beds, bouquets, and even dried, as the flowers retain their rich color well.
-They last 7 days in a vase and are sensitive to ethylene released from ripening fruit.
+Larkspurs are a classic and dominant feature among bedding perennials.
+We often see them accompanying roses and peonies.
+To stand out, they require plenty of space and regular fertilizing.
+You can enjoy their beauty in flower beds, bouquets, and even try drying them; the flowers retain their rich color well.
+They last 7 days in a vase but are sensitive to ethylene released from ripening fruit.

 Sold Out